EzeBernardine/100daysofcode/100daysR2/README.md

 }
 ```
 ### 8.  auto
-This takes upthe full width of the element
+This takes up the full width of the element
 ```html
 <div class="auto container">
     <div class="item">auto</div>